mewza/fontymon/README.md

 the font itself, open "font_showcase_reg.html" to check which fonts support them.

-Here's a good example of a shader demostyle with added FontyMon titles to it:
+Here's a good example of a demo style shader I put together with the added FontyMon titles:

 https://www.shadertoy.com/view/7cfSzf<br>